thefivesixfive/thefivesixfive/README.md

 I program stuff for others live.

 I'm also a Christian, and all the content I make is\
-garunteed clean.
+guaranteed clean.
 I'm not one of _those_ Christians though.

 Want something made?
 Request it here:\
 https://fivesixfive.dev/request